tong-gg/kinkao-restaurant-api/README.md

-# Kinkao Restaurant Web Service
+# Kinkao Restaurant Web API
 An example of Spring Web API & Spring JPA from Introduction to Software Engineering course
 Academic Year 2021